Chat2Graph LogoChat2Graph

 tools:

-# ... (other action definitions omitted here, similar in format)
+# ...
+(Other action definitions are omitted here, format is similar to the above)

-# Toolkit definitions: Groups related actions into toolkits for specific Operators or Experts
+# Toolkit Definition: Combines related actions into toolkits for use by a specific Operator or Expert.

 toolkit:

-- [*content_understanding_action, *deep_recognition_action] # First toolkit with two actions
+- [*content_understanding_action, *deep_recognition_action] # First toolkit, containing two actions

 - [ # Web Development Toolkit Example